 Content development, SEO, PPC, and E-reputation.
 In B2B lead generation, more trust and visibility are needed.
 Firstly, branding and consumer awareness of the food brand needs to be comprehensive with respect to its content, high-quality photos, and consumer insight.
 A foreign brand must have a local Chinese customer-oriented website along with other useful features on social media.

 New platforms exist in China and help Brands to connect with a large number of distributors.

 We have a new solution, a Break to Market, B2D Platforms (Brands to Distributors).
 Old Unique Distributor that runs the all distribution for Brand will die soon.
 And I think these new Solutions will be the future of Distribution in China.

 We have a PPT that explains these new solutions, I can send it to Professionals.
 Send us an email to get it.

 In China, dealing with distributors can be a ruthless experience sometimes.
-Due to high demand, Chinese distributors look for brands that are popular in consumers or have features that Chinese consumers prefer.
+Due to high demand, Chinese distributors look for brands that are popular with consumers or have features that Chinese consumers prefer.
 Distributors, don’t help in promoting your product on their website in fact if a brand is not doing well they will leave it and opt for a similar featured brand.
-Therefore, digital marketing strategy needs to be extremely important to survive the highly competitive market of China.
+Therefore, a digital marketing strategy needs to be extremely important to survive the highly competitive market of China.